 SAP Skill #3: Help Others Gain S/4HANA Experience.

 Your employer can also use your SAP skills for the benefit of your team.
-Teaching others what you know about SAP consulting will help others gain knowledge and potentially a pay raise.
+Teaching others what you know about SAP consulting and providing beginner training will help others gain knowledge and potentially a pay raise.
 Plus, it helps reduce the imbalance of supply and demand within the SAP industry.

 SAP Skill #4: Share SAP System Knowledge with Your Team.

 Can you identify knowledge gaps within your SAP team?
-If so, you are in a great position to help others manage business processes.
+If so, you are in a great position to be a human resource and help others manage business processes.
 That way, if you switch organizations, other team members will understand how to transfer SAP system knowledge to others.

 SAP Skill #5: Improve Your Skills by Using External Expertise.